dev485431/MobileSoftwareStoreSpringBoot/README.md

 2c. run external container / external mysql db profile with JNDI support:
 * deploy to external container
 * add argument into VM options: -Dspring.profiles.active=prod-jndi

+*** Note: this application can be also deployed to external container with embedded db main profile or external jdbc mysql profile ('prod')